George Whitney had no use for the nasty greeting card known as the vinegar valentine.

 Then Esther Howland, called the Mother of the Valentine, started her own valentine business in Worcester after graduating from Mount Holyoke Seminary in 1847.
 She joined forces with Jotham Taft’s son Edward in 1879, and called the venture the New England Valentine Company.

 What happened to the plates that made the A.J.
 Fisher Company vinegar valentines?
-According to one story, Whitney passed them on to another valentine company, McLoughlin Bros.
+According to one story, Whitney passed them on to another New York maker of vinegar valentines, McLoughlin Bros.

 The Vinegar Valentine

-On May 20, 1939, Mrs. Marie Haggerty of 62 Austin Street told the sad tale of the vinegar valentine to Mrs. Emily B. Moore, a Works Progress Administration worker taking oral histories for the Living Lore project:
+On May 20, 1939, Mrs. Marie Haggerty of 62 Austin Street in Worcester told the sad tale of the vinegar valentine to Mrs. Emily B. Moore, a Works Progress Administration worker taking oral histories for the Living Lore project.

 Hey, Lover Boy, the place for You

 George C. Whitney died in 1915, but his son Warren and then his grandson George carried on.
 Finally the George C. Whitney Company closed its doors in 1942, unable to continue because of the paper shortage during World War II.